Tingvoll Municipality: Geography

-Tingvoll Municipality is a peninsula surrounded by the Tingvollfjorden, Vinjefjorden, Freifjorden, Halsafjorden, and Trongfjorden.
+Tingvoll Municipality encompasses a large peninsula surrounded by the Tingvollfjorden, Vinjefjorden, Freifjorden, Halsafjorden, and Trongfjorden.
 The municipality also includes some islands including Aspøya.
 The Bergsøysund Bridge (part of the European route E39 highway) connects Aspøya to the neighboring island of Bergsøya to the west.
+The highest point in the municipality is the 1173.8 m tall mountain Smisetnebba on the border with Sunndal Municipality.

 Climate

 Tingvoll has a temperate oceanic climate (Cfb in the Köppen climate classification), also known as a marine west coast climate.
 The wettest season is autumn and early winter.
 The driest season is spring.
 The average daily high temperature varies from about 3 °C in January and February to 19 °C in July.
 The all-time high is 32.9 °C recorded 9 July 2014.
 In February 2001 a low of -18 °C was recorded.
 Earlier weather stations have recorded colder lows.
 The Tingvoll weather station started recording January 1992.

 Eco-municipality

-Tingvoll has been a self declared Eco-municipality since 1990, when the municipal council (Kommunestyre) signed the declaration.
+Tingvoll has been a self declared eco-municipality since 1990, when the municipal council (Kommunestyre) signed the declaration.
 The movement of eco-municipalities started among rural municipalities in Finland and later in Sweden in the 1980s.
 The idea was to inspire local economic and cultural development within a sustainable framework.
 In Tingvoll, the work started with a program for environmental education of the members of the council and the executive officers.
 The schools adapted national programs for environmental education.

 A main part of the early years of eco-municipality, was the program for composting waste from the households.
 A new type of insulated bin was developed (Hagakompen) to assure composting could handle meat and fish waste, and work well in wintertime as well.

 The Bioforsk Organic Food and Farming Division is located at Tingvoll.